HandBrake/HandBrake-docs/source/docs/en/1.0.0/cli/cli-guide.markdown

                                Separate tracks by commas.
                                Defaults:
                                    av_aac           up to dpl2
+                                   ca_aac           up to dpl2
+                                   ca_haac          up to dpl2
                                    ac3              up to 5point1
                                    eac3             up to 5point1
                                    mp3              up to dpl2